 - L – lovely

-A – antique
+- A – antique

-C – classic
+- C – classic

-E – elegance……that’s lace
+- E – elegance……that’s lace

-How to Sew Lace
+Supplies to Sew Lace

-- Fine sewing pins
+- PINS - Fine sewing pins

 Before you start it is important to lay out your lace and let it ‘stretch and breathe’ while you contemplate the best way to bring out all the finer points of this amazing fabric.
 Leave it overnight if necessary to let any wrinkles relax.

-- Stretch lace will need a technique to cope with both the stretch and lace combination
+- Stretch lace will need a technique to cope with both the stretch and lace combination.

-- Sheer lace, which is very see through, will need a lining
+- Sheer lace, which is very see-through, will need a lining.

-- Fully patterned lace may need to be partly lined
+- Fully patterned lace may need to be partly lined.

 Stretch lace can be treated like stretch fabric for cutting and preparing.

-Always use sharp scissors when cutting and be careful not to stretch the lace out of shape as you cut.
+Always use sharp scissors when cutting, and be careful not to stretch the lace out of shape as you cut.
 A sharp rotary cutter can also give you nice clean edges.
 Make sure you are using a stretch needle to avoid skipped stitches.

 When your pattern pieces are ready, decide on a seam style to get the finish you want.
 Play around a little and perfect the type of seam you think will best suit your garment and fabric.

 - Using a serger to stitch the edges is ideal.

 Sheer lace generally has a finer and more open pattern and will need to be lined or partly lined.
 Before you start, always pin and baste meticulously to avoid lace slipping and the frustration of unpicking.

 A variation on the lining: Choose to have the lining show through the lace with the shiny side or the matte side up.
 Alternatively, think about a contrast lining as another way to show off the lace.
 Imagine a bright pink peeking out from behind your white lace!